cloudbees/jenkins-docker-executors/README.md

 If you with to use a volume outside to store your workspace, you can with bind mounting and setting the JENKINS_HOME directory.

+If you wish to use docker in a build - you can.
+You can just use the `docker` command from a freestyle build, it will work just like expect it would.

+This works via the exellent work covered here https://github.com/jpetazzo/dind